What Programs do we offer?

 I applied to the Student Management team but have not gotten a response.
 What do I do?

 We will be choosing leadership candidates in May/June.
-Final candidates will be invited to present their qualifications during the 2021 summer training day.
+Final candidates will be invited to present their qualifications during the training day or before.
 Please continue to check your email for more information on the management team selection process.

 Is all time involved in the BranchOut program counted as Student Service Learning (SSL) hours?